emilyr47/Findo-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-View the app at :https://play.findo.games/
+View the app at: https://play.findo.games/

 ## Available Scripts